-VAGABOND is an opera based on the life and writings of Isabelle Eberhart, a turn of the 20th century writer and traveler, and currently in development with the Duffy Institute for New Opera and the Virginia Arts Festival.
+VAGABOND is an opera based on the life and writings of Isabelle Eberhart, a turn of the 20th century writer and traveler, developed with the Duffy Institute for New Opera and the Virginia Arts Festival.
 Written for 5 singers and a 21-piece chamber orchestra, including oud and north african percussion, the libretto is by Jan Dalley.

 This is a project very close to my heart.
 I have been obsessed with Isabelle since I first read her diaries in the mid ’80s – I never got over the fact that this young woman, born and raised in Geneva of Russian parents, completely re-invented herself in order to live the life she chose, spending 7 years in the North African desert traveling with the Bedouin, disguised as a young male Arab scholar, writing constantly, and ultimately drowning in the desert at the age of 27.